Dalhousie Medicine Certificate in Clinical Teaching (CCT)

 WHEN is the CCT offered?

-The Dalhousie Medicine Certificate in Clinical Teaching launches October 2022 with an introductory synchronous check-in that includes our Faculty Development Directors and Managers.
-The course will be reoffered each fall annually with continuous improvement as prompted by participant feedback.
+The next Dalhousie Medicine Certificate in Clinical Teaching Course will be open for registration by end of August, 2025.
+The course is usually offered annually with continuous improvement as prompted by participant feedback.

 WHERE is the CCT offered?

 This is an online course offered via Brightspace.
 Only participants and instructors in the course can access the content.
 Most of the content is available asynchronously allowing a self paced approach to your learning.
-The content Modules will be released in pairs bi-monthly, with the expectation that participants could complete one Module a month but allowing participants to adjust for their personal schedule as invariably “life happens”.
+The 9 content modules will be released in blocks of three at a time, every 3 months (October 1, January 1, April 1).
+The expectation is that participants would aim to complete one module a month but participants can adjust for their personal schedule as invariably “life happens”.
+There is a synchronous one-hour webinar and short quiz at the end of each block.
+Attendance is required.

 WHY should I complete the CCT?